cppandpython/pipewire/README.md

 <br>

-pipewire — A high-performance C++ automated installer that optimizes your Linux audio stack for professional quality.
-It replaces standard configurations with audiophile-grade settings: S32LE format, 48kHz sample rate, and the legendary Shibata dithering algorithm.
+pipewire — A high-performance C++ automated installer that optimizes your Linux audio stack for professional quality It replaces standard configurations with audiophile-grade settings:
+    S32LE format, 48kHz sample rate, and the legendary Shibata dithering algorithm

 <br>